RottenThunder/Project-Ember/README.md

     - The player has a way of attacking through the form of firing a projectile
     - Other minor performance upgrades have been implemented
     - And finally, i am so sorry for not updating the repository for a long time

+### Day 169 (01/04/2022)
+- Commit "Enemy Health Bars"
+    - Made an algorithm to randomly place enemies in world space
+    - Made a simple health bar system similar to the elder scrolls series